 How to do a Plank:

-Start Position: Stack your elbows directly under your shoulders, with your forearms on the ground, and your palms down.
+Start Position: Place your wrists directly under your shoulders.
 Place your knees and toes in contact with the ground.

 Return: Lower your knees to the ground.

-- To simplify the plank, change the angle of your body by setting up on a sturdy surface (from your hands).
-Or hold the plank position from your knees making sure your hips are fully extended.
+- To simplify the plank, hold the plank position from your knees making sure your hips are fully extended.

 - Make a plank active in all of your muscles by engaging your abs, back, quads, and calves.